 Lotus thumbed the Call button.
-He glanced up at the floor indicator: one lift was on G, the other on 4.
+Drew glanced up at the floor indicator: one lift was on G, the other on 4.
 The 4 became a 5.
 Then a 6.

-His heart thundered.
-Lotus looked up from her tablet and smiled, but it didn't relieve his growing terror.
+His heart thundered in his chest.
+Lotus looked up from her tablet and flashed a smile, but it didn't relieve his growing terror.

-'Should we ... take the stairs?' he suggested.
+'Should we... take the stairs?' he suggested.